-The results show no support for H3, as INDPRT is not significant in any of the regression models.
+In consideration of remedy mechanism, the results show no support for H3, which proposes a negative association between the proportion of independent directors and the likelihood of FSF, because the variable Independent Directors (IND_DIR%) is not significant in any of the regression models.
 This research finding is in line with Agrawal and Chadha (2005), and Abbott et al. (2004) who do not find any impact of the proportion of independent directors/outside directors on financial restatements.
 From a theoretical lens, no support is found for the agency-theory-based contention that the proportion of independent directors represents high-quality governance.

-With respect to H4, the coefficient of AvAge is significant and negative across all the models, suggesting that older directors increase the monitoring effectiveness of the BoD.
+With respect to H4, the impact of diversified boards of directors on the likelihood of FSF, the results show that the coefficient of average age of all directors (Dir_Age) is significant and negative across all the models, suggesting that older directors increase the monitoring effectiveness of the BoD.
 This result supports the views of Xu et al. (2018), who argue that there exists a negative association between BoD age and corporate fraud.
 Also, older directors/executives tend to be more conservative and ethical in their conduct (Xu et al., 2018; O'Connor et al., 2006; Adegbite, 2015).
-FDPRT is insignificant across all the models, alluding to the absence of any impact of the presence of female directors on the incidence of FSF, which is in tune with prior research by Harris et al. (2019), and Croson and Gneezy (2009).
+However, the result of percentage of female directors (FEMALE_DIR%) is insignificant across all the models, alluding to the absence of any impact of the presence of female directors on the incidence of FSF, which is in tune with prior research by Harris et al. (2019), and Croson and Gneezy (2009).
 Therefore, H4 can be partially accepted, as age of the directors is significant whereas gender diversity is insignificant.